ShrutiChougale/Contact-Book/README.md

 # Contact-Book

+📌 Description

-A simple command-line Contact Book application built using Python.
+A simple command-line Contact Manager built using Python.
-It allows users to add, search, view, and delete contacts.
+It allows users to add, search, update, delete, and view contacts.
-All contacts are stored in a JSON file, so data is saved even after the program closes.
+All contacts are stored in a JSON file for persistent storage.

 🚀 Features

-Add new contacts
+Add new contact

+Search contact by name

-Search existing contacts
+Update existing contact

+Delete contact

-View all saved contacts
+View all contacts

-Delete contacts

-Persistent storage using JSON
+Data saved in contacts.json